digitalpickle/hello-bitoverflow/readme.md

 ## If completed

-Thanks for contributing, check out other projects as well.
+Thanks for contributing in this repo, check out other projects as well.